hamza094/ParkSense/README_BUDGET_OPTIMIZATION.md

 ## 💰 **Budget Scenarios and Phoenix References**

 ### **Why We Use Phoenix Budget References**
-ParkHeat uses real Phoenix budget numbers to make the demo more realistic.
-These aren't budgets that Phoenix gives to ParkHeat - they're just official Phoenix amounts that help show how the system would work with real municipal funding.
+ParkSense uses real Phoenix budget numbers to make the demo more realistic.
+These aren't budgets that Phoenix gives to ParkSense - they're just official Phoenix amounts that help show how the system would work with real municipal funding.

 ### **Phoenix Budget Reference We Use**